hackforla/food-oasis-la/about.md

 ## Our Mission

-To build a unified hub for Angelenos to easily find healthy food.
+To build a unified hub for Angelinos to easily find healthy food.

 ## Our Team